 In the 1980s, democracy and civilian rule returned to the Southern Cone.
 In recent decades, Argentina and Paraguay have experienced political volatility and serious economic challenges.
-Althouah а stable Chile struggles democracy. respond to ongoing social unrest prompted by wealth inequalities.
-Considered one world's of the stronaest democracies today.

-Uruguay has the region's lowest levels of corruption, poverty, and inequality.
+Although a stable democracy, Chile struggles to respond to ongoing social unrest prompted by wealth inequalities.
+Considered one of the world's strongest democracies today, Uruguay has the region's lowest levels of corruption, poverty, and inequality.